i-MSCP/imscp/README.md

 ## i-MSCP - internet Multi Server Control Panel

-i-MSCP (internet Multi Server Control Panel) is an open source software (OSS) easing shared hosting environments management on Linux servers.
+i-MSCP (internet Multi Server Control Panel) is an open source software (OSS) for shared hosting environments management on Linux servers.
 It comes with a large choice of modules for various services such as Apache2, ProFTPd, Dovecot, Courier, Bind9, and can be easily extended through plugins, or listener files using its events-based API.

-i-MSCP was designed for professional Hosting Service Providers (HSPs), Internet Service Providers (ISPs) and IT professionals.
+i-MSCP has been designed for professional Hosting Service Providers (HSPs), Internet Service Providers (ISPs) and IT professionals.

 ### Official Site & Documentation